ecdex/tsme/README.md

 * TSME relies on the directory structure under `content/pages` matching the URL structure of (the portion of) your site served by TSME.
+* TSME will use a non-default Handlebars template for a markdown _if_
+    * there is a template whose base name matches the name of the markdown file, and
-* TSME assumes that if a Markdown file is supposed to be served using a special Handlebars template, the template will be located in a directory and have a name that matches the markdown file's, but located under `content/templates`.
-Markdown files from `content/pages` that do not have matching Handlebars templates are served using `content/templates/default.hbs`.
+    * it is located in a directory under `content/templates` that matches the path to the markdown file under `content/pages`.
+* Files from `content/pages` that do not have matching Handlebars templates are served using `content/templates/default.hbs`.

 ## To-Do

-There are some configuration improvements that are obvious, but not immediately necessary for the use of TSME that is driving it's development.
+There are some configuration improvements that are obvious, but not immediately necessary for the use of TSME that is driving its development.
 Pull requests are always welcome, but particularly for these:

 * Make the location of the `public` directory configurable.